FerretDB/FerretDB/CONTRIBUTING.md

 you can run those with `task test-unit` after starting the environment as described above.

-We also have a set of "integration" tests in `integration` Go module that uses the Go MongoDB driver and tests either a running MongoDB-compatible database (such as FerretDB or MongoDB itself) or in-process FerretDB.
+We also have a set of "integration" tests in `integration` Go module that uses the Go MongoDB driver and tests either a running MongoDB-compatible database (such as FerretDB or MongoDB itself) on a given port or in-process FerretDB (meaning that integration tests start and stop FerretDB themselves) with given handler.
 They allow us to ensure compatibility between FerretDB and MongoDB.
+You can run them with:
+* `task test-integration-pg` for in-process FerretDB with PostgreSQL handler;
-You can run them with `task test-integration-ferretdb` for in-process FerretDB TODO (meaning that integration tests start and stop FerretDB themselves), `task test-integration-mongodb` for MongoDB running on port 37017 (as in our development environment), or `task test-integration` to run both in parallel.
+* `task test-integration-tigris` for in-process FerretDB with Tigris handler;
+* `task test-integration-mongodb` for MongoDB running on port 37017 (as in our development environment),
+* or `task test-integration` to run all in parallel.

 Finally, you may run all tests in parallel with `task test`.
 If tests fail and the output is too confusing, try running them sequentially by using the commands above.